scheckley/slides/presentation.md

 ---
 author: Stephen Checkley
-title: Journal Club
+title: Using deep learning to model the hierarchical structure and function of a cell.
-date: May, 2018
+date: Journal Club - May, 2018
 ---
 # Foo